 Harbor Master will place the order of arrest to the vessel's file and will not interrupt in any way vessel's operations.
-Notice of arrest will be placed immediately as the file arrives to our law firm and a legal assistance contract, even by e-mail and/or fax, will be signed with the client.
+Notice of arrest will be placed immediately as the file arrives to our law firm and an Engagement Letter, even by e-mail and/or fax, will be signed with the client.